-The Board has covenanted for the benefit of the registered owners and Beneficial Owners of the Series 2012 Bonds to provide certain financial information and operating data relating to the Series 2012 Bonds (the "Annual Report") not later than the January 1 following the end of the Board's fiscal year (which fiscal year currently ends June 30), commencing with the report for the fiscal year ending June 30, 2012, and to provide notices of the occurrence of certain enumerated events, if material.
-The Annual Report and notices of material events will be filed with the Municipal Securities Rulemaking Board.
+The Board has covenanted for the benefit of the registered owners and Beneficial Owners of the Series 2013A Bonds to provide certain financial information and operating data relating to the Series 2013A Bonds (the "Annual Report") not later than the January 1 following the end of the Board's fiscal year (which fiscal year currently ends June 30), commencing with the report for the fiscal year ending June 30, 2013, and to provide notices of the occurrence of certain enumerated events.
+The Annual Report and notices of the enumerated events will be filed with the Municipal Securities Rulemaking Board.
 See "CONTINUING DISCLOSURE."
-The specific nature of the information to be contained in the Annual Report and in the notice of material events is summarized in Appendix E-"FORM OF CONTINUING DISCLOSURE CERTIFICATE."
-These covenants have been made in order to assist the Underwriters of the Series 2012 Bonds in complying with Securities and Exchange Commission Rule 15c2-12(b)(5).
+The specific nature of the information to be contained in the Annual Report and in the notices of the enumerated events is summarized in Appendix E-"FORM OF CONTINUING DISCLOSURE CERTIFICATE."
+These covenants have been made in order to assist the Underwriters of the Series 2013A Bonds in complying with Securities and Exchange Commission Rule 15c2-12(b)(5).